voxel51/eta/docs/modules_dev_guide.md

 class ParametersConfig(Config):
-    '''Parameter configuration settings.'''
+    '''Parameter configuration settings.

+    Parameters:
+        param1 (eta.core.types.Array): An example of a required array parameter
+        param2 (eta.core.types.Number): [1.0] An example of a numeric
+            parameter with a default value
+    '''

     def __init__(self, d):
+        self.param1 = self.parse_array(d, "param1")
-        self.parameter = self.parse_number(d, "parameter", default=1.0)
+        self.param2 = self.parse_number(d, "param2", default=1.0)
 ```

 The snippet defines a configuration class called `ExampleModuleConfig` that
 defines a `data` field that contains an array of `DataConfig` instances and
 a `parameters` field that contains an instance of `ParametersConfig`.
-Also,
+Note that
 `ExampleModuleConfig` derives from `eta.core.module.BaseModuleConfig`, which
 which handles the parsing of the optional `base` field containing any base
 module settings.